 Barrel distortion is one of the primary reasons why photographers prefer not to shoot portraits with a wide-angle prime or zoom lens.

-This is because with a wide-angle lens you have to move in closer towards your subject to fill the frame.
+This is because with a wide-angle lens you have to move in closer to your subject to fill the frame.

 And when you do that you invariably put the subject’s facial features right in the middle of the section where lens distortion starts to happen.

-You will notice that the nose the ears and the top of the head are the areas that are mostly affected by lens distortion.
+You will notice that the nose, ears, and the top of the head are the areas that are mostly affected by lens distortion.